BitcoinAndLightningLayerSpecs/lsp/LSPS1/README.md

 ### 3. Payment

 This section describes the payment object returned by `POST /lsp/channel` and `GET /lsp/channel/{id}`.
 The user MUST pay the `lightning_invoice` OR the `btc_address`.
 Using both methods may lead to the loss of funds.

+> **Rationel** Onchain Payments are required for payments with higher amounts, especially to push local_balance_satoshi to the user.
+Lightning payments are the preferred way of payments because they are quick and

 Example payment object:
 ```json